lpaulette/cse15l-lab-reports/lab-report5-week9.md

 ./stop
 ```

 In the following code block I tried using the -size combination in a more specific directory with two .txt files.
 Neither came up in the previous command, and when I checked them they had two lines.
 I deleted a line from the e.txt file and tried the command again.
-The e.txt file nis now empty.
+The e.txt file is now empty.

 ```
 leezz@Lisa MINGW64 ~/OneDrive/Documents/UCSD/WI23/lab3 (main)